globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Anchor Tags and External URLs
 -----------------------------
 In addition to the protecton offered by the header ``Referrer-Policy: no-referrer`` that prevents to pass the referrer while visiting the application sets the rel attribute nooopener to each of the external links.
-This protects from exectution of malicious content within the context of the application.
+This protects from execution of malicious content within the context of the application.
 ::
   <a href="url" rel="noopener">link title</a>